Single sign-on roadmap

 Other third-party identity providers

-For more information about how to get started with setting up third-party identity providers for single sign-on, see Use third-party identity providers to implement single sign-on.
+For more information about how to get started with setting up third-party identity providers for single sign-on, see Azure Active Directory federation compatibility list: third-party identity providers that can be used to implement single sign-on.

 In order for single sign-on to work properly, you must set up Active Directory synchronization as well.
 This includes preparing for, activating, installing a tool, and verifying directory synchronization.
 After you have verified directory synchronization, you activate your synced users.
 Using single sign-on and directory synchronization together ensures that user identities are represented correctly in the cloud service.